eCommerce conversion rate optimization for Dummies: a complete guide

 Make the cart always visible and easy to modify

-Make it possible to always check how many products and their price are in the cart.
+Make it possible to always check how many products and their prices are in the cart.

 Remarketing with email marketing